Biomass Connect: Biomass Innovation and Information Platform & Distributed, Multi-Site Feedstocks Demonstrator

 Plants that possess these characteristics can be used to produce heat, electricity, and transport fuels at low rates of overall net carbon emission, and even carbon neutrality in the right circumstances.

-Best practice and innovations in biomass cultivation are showcased through in-person demonstration events at the Biomass Connect field sites.
-These activities spread knowledge gained among farmers and growers considering planting biomass crops, as well as with government advisers, trade bodies, businesses and biomass end users.
+Best practice and innovations in biomass cultivation were demonstrated through in-person events at the Biomass Connect field sites.
+These activities supported knowledge exchange among farmers and growers considering biomass crops, as well as government advisers, trade bodies, businesses and biomass end users.

-The project provides independent information on biomass feedstock performance, agronomy, economics and environmental benefits to landowners and land managers.
-With a better understanding of geographic variations in the production of biomass plants and also relevant technical innovations in production methods, the project will encourage new crop production and encourage discussion and learning about the biomass sector.
+The project provided independent information on biomass feedstock performance, agronomy, economics and environmental benefits.
+By improving understanding of geographic variation and technical innovations in production methods, Biomass Connect supported informed decision-making and encouraged discussion across the biomass sector.

 Outcomes

-This sharing of knowledge, experiences and case studies is making a significant contribution to agricultural, environmental and bioenergy policy development, practical on-farm development and overall growth in the UK’s biomass sector.
+The sharing of knowledge, experiences and case studies through Biomass Connect contributed to agricultural, environmental and bioenergy policy development, practical on-farm innovation, and the broader growth of the UK’s biomass sector.

-Who we are and why we are doing what we do
+Who we are and why the project was undertaken

-Biomass Connect is part of the Biomass Feedstocks Innovation (BFI) Programme; a £36 million programme funded through the Department for Energy Security and Net Zero’s £1 billion Net Zero Innovation Portfolio.
+Biomass Connect was part of the Biomass Feedstocks Innovation (BFI) Programme; a £36 million programme funded through the Department for Energy Security and Net Zero’s £1 billion Net Zero Innovation Portfolio.

 This portfolio of work is accelerating the commercialisation of clean energy technologies and processes through the 2020s and 2030s.
 Land based greenhouse-gas removal is a key part of achieving net zero by 2050 for the UK.
 Bioenergy combined with carbon capture and storage technology is identified as an essential component of delivering this target and will require a large and rapid scaling up of domestic biomass production.
 The BFI Programme aims specifically to increase the production of renewable and sustainable UK biomass feedstocks.